nushell/nushell/README.md

 * Nu views data as both structured and unstructured.
 It is an object shell like PowerShell.

 * Finally, Nu views data functionally.
-Rather than using mutation, pipelines act as a mean to load, change, and save data without mutable state.
+Rather than using mutation, pipelines act as a means to load, change, and save data without mutable state.

 # Commands
 ## Initial commands